IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 File ``oT_Result_TechnologySpillage.csv``

-Energy spillage represents the energy that could not be stored in the ESS due to its storage capacity limits.
+Energy spillage refers to the energy that cannot be stored in the ESS due to its storage capacity limitations.

 ============  ==========  ==========  ==========  ==========================================
 Identifier                            Header      Description